 Children's Program Features

-The mission of the Connecticut College Children's Program is to provide, within a community context, a model child- and family-focused early childhood program for infants and young children of diverse backgrounds and abilities in southeastern Connecticut.
+The mission of the Connecticut College Children's Program is to provide, within a community context, a model child- and family-focused early childhood program for toddlers and young children of diverse backgrounds and developmental status from southeastern Connecticut.
 This child study and development setting is central to the College's academic curriculum through its provision of placements for College students and opportunities for student and faculty research.

-- To provide a supportive and developmental early childhood program for young children of diverse backgrounds and abilities and their families
+- To provide a supportive and developmental early childhood program for young children of diverse backgrounds and developmental status and their families

 - To provide undergraduate students the opportunity to enhance their academic skills, including research skills, through a preprofessional experience in an inclusive early childhood laboratory setting

 - To support community awareness and collaboration regarding the needs of young children of diverse backgrounds and their families

 - Based on carefully designed inclusion model (range of cultures, ages, abilities)